andrewcbuensalida/typescript-node-project/README.md

   - Create a service (in cluster section) with application load balancer.
 Select task family from previous step.
 This will run a cloudformation stack.

 ## TODO
+- get rid of 'not secure' next to url.
+- backend in elastic beanstalk
+- backend in ecs
 - better instructions
 - front-end should send chat_id
 - auth